Day of the Dead in San Miguel de Allende

 ———————————————————————————————————————————

 Enjoy a walking tour of San Miguel, known as "The Cradle of Independence" for the important role it played in Mexico's independence from Spain.
-We'll visit colonial churches, wander past 400-year old homes and get a feel for how San Miguel manages to be both a vibrant contemporary town as well as a true colonial gem.
-After breaking for churros and hot chocolate, we’ll head to the market to peruse the stalls piled high with tropical fruits, fresh vegetables, chiles, herbs and flowers.
-Then delve into the secrets of the traditional Mexican kitchen, including homemade tortillas, with a traditional Mexican cooking class and late lunch.
+We'll visit colonial churches, wander past 400-year-old homes, and get a feel for how San Miguel manages to be both a vibrant contemporary town as well as a true colonial gem.
+After breaking for churros and hot chocolate, we’ll head to the market to peruse the stalls piled high with tropical fruits, vegetables, chiles, herbs and flowers.
+Then delve into the secrets of the Mexican kitchen with a cooking class and late lunch.
 Free evening.

 ———————————————————————————————————————————